Mafyuh/mafyuh.github.io/content/about/index.md

 - Self-Hosting: Managing my own homelab and orchestrating various services.
 - Cybersecurity: How I keep my infrastructure safe and secure.
 - Kubernetes & Docker: Pretty much everything I run is containerized.
+- AI: I'm also passionate about artificial intelligence (AI), exploring self-hosted text-generation models like Phi, Llama-2, and Gemma, along with running image-generation Stable-Diffusion models.
+I show you how I integrate AI into various software projects and explore its potential impact.

 ## Why mafyuh?
 When I was 9 I needed a unique username for Google.
 My full name is Matthew, if you say mafyuh fast it *sort-of* sounds the same.
 Anyways, it stuck.
 The google account didn't though :(